MohamedAlaa-9/real-time-object-detection/README.md

 2. Extract the dataset to the `datasets/raw` directory.
 3. Run the `datasets/preprocess_datasets.py` script to preprocess the dataset.

+To use the KITTI dataset, you need to download the following files from the KITTI dataset website:

+*   Left color images of object data set (12 GB)
+*   Training labels of object data set (5 MB)
+*   Camera calibration matrices of object data set (16 MB)

 ## Key Focus Areas

 1. Real-Time Detection: Ensuring that the system can accurately detect and classify objects in real time, necessary for autonomous vehicle operation.